-However, have you ever stopped to think what those fluctuations are doing to your home, and more specifically your home’s foundation?
+However, have you ever stopped to think about what those fluctuations are doing to your home, or more specifically your home’s foundation?
 Any home can suffer foundation problems, whether old or new.
-Some of the main reasons of foundation settlement are expanding soil, wet weather, and cold, dry spells.
+Some of the main reasons for foundation settlement are:

 - During dry weather, moisture is removed and the soil contracts, pulling away from your foundation.
-This creates a void which allows for foundation settlement.
+This creates a void that allows for foundation settlement.